-When you apply for health insurance, you’ll usually be able to choose an excess amount.
-This will have an impact on your premium and help decide how much discount you get.
+When you apply for health insurance, you’ll usually need to choose an excess amount.
+This amount will have an impact on your premium and help decide how much discount you get.

-So, what exactly does this mean, and how does it work when you make a claim on your policy?
+So, what exactly is an excess, and how does it work when you make a claim on your policy?

 What is a health insurance excess?